 - Compress the area by bandaging it to support your knee and help reduce swelling.
-The bandage should fit snugly but not be too tight, and you should remove it before going to sleep.
+The bandage should fit snugly but not be too tight.
+Take it off before you go to bed.

 - Elevate your knee to control swelling.
-Keep the area supported and try to keep it elevated as much as possible until the swelling goes down.
+Keep the area supported and try to keep it raised as much as possible until the swelling goes down.

 Will my knee recover completely?

 Your knee may not recover completely after your operation.
-Your recovery will depend on the damage to your knee and how severe it is.
+It will depend on the type of damage to your knee and how severe it is.

-Do the exercises recommended by your surgeon or physiotherapist so that you recover as much fitness as possible.
-Don’t do any high-impact exercises, such as running, or exercises that involve twisting, such as skiing, until you have made a complete recovery.
+It’s important to do the exercises your physiotherapist gives you so you recover as much fitness as possible.
+Don’t do any high-impact exercises, such as running, for at least six weeks.

-You should be able to return to your usual level of activity after about eight weeks, but this can vary from person to person.
-Your surgeon will tell you when you can return to high-level or intense physical activity.
+You should be able to get back to your normal activities after about eight weeks but this varies from person to person.
+Talk to your surgeon about when you can return to high-level or intense physical activity.